-How refinancing works
+How home refinancing works

 Interest rates exist as a way for lenders to get compensated for the inability to use the money they’re loaning.
 Think of interest as a rental or leasing charge to use your home until the mortgage is paid off in full.
 The interest rate is applied to the principal—if the borrower appears to be higher risk, a lender will charge a higher rate.

 While the nation has an average interest rate, your personal rates may be higher or lower.
 Some of the factors that determine your interest rate include your credit score, home location, price, down payment, interest rate type, loan amount and loan type.
-For example, a higher credit score, larger (at least 20 percent) down payment, and a shorter term all typically result in a lower interest rate.
+For example, a higher credit score, larger (at least 20 percent) down payment, and a shorter term each typically results in a lower interest rate.

-There are three main types of refinances:
+There are three main types of home refinance loans:

 - In a rate and term refinance loan, the homeowner seeks to change the interest rate and/or loan term without changing the total amount of the loan.

 - In a cash-out refinance loan, the homeowner cashes out a portion of the home’s equity.
-This gives them a quick amount of cash on-hand, but also likely will create a higher monthly payment and interest rate.
+This gives them a quick amount of cash-on-hand, but also likely will create a higher monthly payment and interest rate.

-Pros of refinancing
+Pros of home refinancing

-Refinancing is also a great way to change the terms of your loan.
+Mortgage refinancing is also a great way to change the terms of your home loan.
 If you signed up for a 30-year fixed-rate mortgage (FRM), for instance, you may qualify for a 20-year or 15-year FRM when refinancing.
 Lowering the term can lead to saving tens of thousands of dollars in interest over the life of the loan, and result in you owning your home mortgage-free more quickly.
 Similarly, you can move from an adjustable-rate mortgage (ARM) to a fixed-rate mortgage, leading to predictability and stability, plus potential cost savings.

-Cons of refinancing
+Cons of home refinancing

 A refinance can also add extra years and money to your mortgage through amortization, or the process of paying off debt in regular increments of interest and principal so you can fully repay the loan by the maturity date.
 Home and auto mortgages with fixed monthly payments charge more interest early on.
 As the overall total amount of the loan decreases, the portion of your monthly payment that’s going toward the principal amount increases.
 Refinancing puts that amortization back in action.